Level I NICU Care

 Skin-to-Skin

-As soon as possible after birth, nurses will place your baby skin-to-skin for at least an hour to allow time for the first feeding.
-Skin-to-skin time helps your newborn stay warm, stabilizes blood-sugar levels and is considered good for all babies.
+Immediately after birth, your baby will be placed skin-to-skin with you for at least one hour.
+This intimate contact facilitates the first feeding, keeps your newborn warm, stabilizes blood sugar levels and is beneficial for all babies.

 The Golden Hour

-The first hour after birth is called the golden hour, when we encourage only mom, baby and one support person in the room to promote rest and relaxation.
+The first hour after birth is called the “Golden Hour.”
+During this special time, only mom, baby and one support person will be allowed in the room to promote a peaceful environment for resting and bonding.

 Baby’s First Examination